 You may also see Wobbler Syndrome (also called Wobbers Disease) called cervical vertebral instability (CVI), cervical vertebral malformation (CVM). cervical vertebral malformation-malarticulation (CVMM), and cervical spondylopathy.
 These terms are all used interchangeably and refer to the same disease.

 There are two main forms of Wobbler Syndrome.

 The first is the type that Junior has.
 In his above diagnosis, it says “osseous proliferation of C4-5 and C5-6 articular facets as well as hypertrophy of soft tissues/joint capsule with secondary mild vertebral canal stenosis”

 In other words, his bone is growing too fast (osseous proliferation) at the C4-5 and C5-6 vertebrae (internal facets are the inside area of the bone where the spinal cord is) and is causing compression of his spinal cord in that area (vertebral canal stenosis).
 This form of Wobblers is also called cervical stenotic myelopathy.

 This form occurs most often young, giant-breed dogs such as Great Danes, Mastiffs, and Bernese Mountain Dogs.
-Symptoms of the disease in these dogs typically show up at a young age (a few months to a couple years) and progressively get worse over time.
+Symptoms of the disease in these dogs typically show up at a young age (a few months to a couple of years) and progressively get worse over time.

 The second form is often referred to as disc-associated Wobblers.
-This form occurs in middle- to older aged dogs and is usually caused by a chronic bulging intervertebral disc, which slowly puts pressure on the base of the spinal cord.
+This form occurs in middle- to older-aged dogs and is usually caused by a chronic bulging intervertebral disc, which slowly puts pressure on the base of the spinal cord.
 This form of wobbler syndrome is commonly seen in large-breed dogs, such as the Doberman Pinscher, Labrador Retriever, and Dalmatian.